MarioSchwalbe/homebrew-gcc-musl-cross/README.md

 1. `powerpc-linux-musl`
 1. `powerpc64-linux-musl`

-Other targets or variants can be added easily by extending the hash `OPTION_TO_TARGET_MAP` in the formula as long as `musl-cross-make` and `musl` libc also support them.
+Other targets or variants can be added easily by extending the hash `OPTION_TARGET_MAP` in the formula as long as `musl-cross-make` and `musl` libc also support them.